utkaiser/python_tutorial/README.md

 # Python Tutorial

 This repository contains an introduction to various concepts of programming in Python.
-Each section has a theory and a practice part with solutions.
+Each section has a theory and a practice part with solutions, as well as a dataset assoicated with it.

 ### Goals of this course:
 * Basics in Python